Michael-Otebola/Healthcare-Data-Analysis-Project/README.md

 ![](healthcare.jpg)

+_Disclaimer
+This project uses a synthetic healthcare dataset created for educational purposes only.
+The data is entirely fictional and does not represent real patient information.
+It is used to showcase technical skills in data analysis, business intelligence, and big data applications.
+Real healthcare data is subject to strict privacy regulations and ethical considerations, which is why synthetic data is used here to avoid privacy concerns.
+The insights and recommendations are based on simulated data and serve to demonstrate my proficiency in data science methodologies._

+---

 ## Project Overview
 This project analyzes **synthetic** healthcare data to derive actionable insights, optimize resource allocation, and improve hospital operations.
 The analysis focuses on patient demographics, billing trends, satisfaction scores, revisit flags, and other key metrics.
 By simulating real-world scenarios with added **skewness** and **noise**, the project demonstrates technical proficiency, business intelligence, and the ability to solve real-world problems.